Piki mai kake mai haere mai ki a mātou.

 What's on this page?

-We understand this is a difficult time for Māori businesses with the arrival of the COVID-19 Delta variant to our whenua.
+We understand this is a difficult time for Māori businesses with the arrival following the North Island floods.

-The government has moved into the new COVID-19 Protection Framework and introduced the use of the My Vaccine Pass.
-We acknowledge there is lots of information to absorb that will impact your businesses.
+We acknowledge there is a lot of information to absorb that will impact your business.

-Our kaimahi around the motu are ready to maanaki you and connect your business with government agencies who are also able to help.
-Email us if you need support and one of our kaimahi will respond within 24 hours.
+Our kaimahi are ready to maanaki you and connect your business to relevant agencies who are also able to support you.

 Kia puāwai ngā hinonga Māori | Supporting Māori Enterprises to Thrive